huntdatacenter/docs/docs/coordination/agreements/overview.md

 **Send us the text file for activation**

-Download and update the text file with your information and [forward to us](/contact) for the final agreement rendering.
+Download and update the text file with your information and [forward to us](/contact) for agreement rendering.

 :::